Guest post by John Lambert at Benchmark PDM

-- Ensuring the correct maintenance activities are planned, scheduled and completed on-time.
+- Ensuring the correct maintenance activities are planned, scheduled, and completed on time.

 - Ensuring that the correct spare parts inventory is available and kitted when the work is scheduled and executed.

-- Ensuring that value-added PM’s are created and completed on the equipment.
+- Ensuring that value-added PMs are created and completed on the equipment.

-- Ensuring that reliability based engineering is completed.
+- Ensuring that reliability-based engineering is completed.
 Maintenance cannot overcome poor design and installation.

 - Ensuring operational activities that support maintenance and reliability are followed.
-Maintenance and Operations should work as partners and not competitors.
+Maintenance and Operations should work as partners and not as competitors.

 - Supporting those in your facility that are working toward these efforts.

-- Making sure that the right work is being done on the right equipment.
+- Make sure that the right work is being done on the right equipment.
 This requires prioritizing based on a thorough understanding of equipment criticality, understanding how and why your equipment can fail, what really needs to be done to keep it operational upon demand, etc.